AndrewWood94/Lloyds/README.md

 - Node.js (v18 or later recommended)
 - npm (usually comes with Node.js)
-- Docker (optional for local development if not containerizing)
+- Docker (optional for local development, required for GCP development)
 - PostgreSQL Server:
     - You'll need a running PostgreSQL instance.
-You can install it directly on your system (see [PostgreSQL official downloads](https://www.postgresql.org/download/)) or run it with Docker:
+You can install it directly on your system (see [PostgreSQL official downloads](https://www.postgresql.org/download/)) or run it easily using Docker:
       ```bash
       docker run --name lloyds-postgres -e POSTGRES_PASSWORD=your_chosen_password -p 5432:5432 -d postgres
       ```
 - `gcloud` CLI (for GCP deployment, optional for local development)
+- `kubectl` CLI (for Kubernetes interaction, required for GCP deployment)
 - Postman or Newman (for running Postman tests)

 ### Local Development Setup